codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/service-accounts.md

 ## Service accounts overview

+>**NOTE**
+This feature is currently in Beta.

 A service account is an identity that provides automated processes, applications, and services with the necessary permissions to interact securely with your infrastructure.
-Unlike user accounts, service accounts are not tied to a specific individual.
-Instead, they are used to manage access and permissions programmatically, ensuring secure and efficient operations within your environment.
+Service accounts can manage access and permissions programmatically, ensuring secure and efficient operations within your environment.

 Coderfesh supports creating service accounts and assigning them to teams with RBAC (Role-Based Access Control) compliance for CI pipelines.
 See [Create service accounts](#create-service-accounts).
 Each service account can hold multiple API keys, making it easy to manage access for different purposes.
 See [Generate API keys for service accounts](#generate-api-keys-for-service-accounts).